 Entertainment comes naturally to London, as evidenced by the astonishing number of iconic venues.
 Leicester Square brings millions of theatre-goers to its brilliant theatres and cinemas every single year, featuring red carpet premieres and quirky, indie productions.
 For music fans, such pilgrimage sites as Ronnie Scott's, the Royal Albert Hall and the O2 Arena consistently host performances by the world's greatest musical acts, while at street level you'll discover intriguing bars and nightclubs which boast a thriving underground scene.

-With so much choice for properties across London, we're proud to offer a diverse range of listings to cater for all needs and tastes.
-Whether you're looking for the perfect apartment in the City of Westminster or whether your requirements take you further out of the city's centre, Berkeley Group has something to offer every potential homeowner or property investor.
+With so much choice for properties across London, we're proud to offer a diverse range of listings to cater for all needs and tastes, whether that is a new build apartment or family home, Berkeley Group has something to offer every potential homeowner or property investor.